penglezos/lineageos.penglezos.dev/docs/features.md

 # Features

-* Signed with personal keys
+* Signed with personal keys.
 * Play Integrity/Safetynet passes out of the box.
 * Google Photos spoof to allow unlimited storage.
 * Require unlocking to use several sensitive QS tiles.